HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/03_nocodb-introduction.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives

-- Create a new Base and a table within it
+- Create a new Base and a table within NocoDB
 - Add, rename, and configure fields (columns) in a table.
 - Choose appropriate data types for different kinds of information.